ThrillStays

 The best retreats get three things right:

 1. The yoga is taught by a qualified, experienced teacher.
-A 200-hour Yoga Alliance teacher training certificate is the minimum standard for a yoga teacher.
-Better retreats feature teachers with 500+ hours of training, years of teaching experience, and the ability to adapt their classes to a range of abilities (from complete beginners to advanced practitioners).
+A 200-hour Yoga Alliance registration (RYT-200) is the minimum standard.
+Better retreats feature teachers with 500+ hours of training (RYT-500), years of teaching experience, and the ability to adapt classes to a full range of abilities — from complete beginners to advanced practitioners.
 The teacher should be the primary reason you book the retreat, not an afterthought.

 2. The adventure is led by qualified, local guides.
 The adventure component should be as good as a standalone adventure trip.
-If the retreat includes surfing, the surf coaches should be qualified instructors.
-If it includes trekking, the guides should know the terrain.
-Beware retreats where the yoga teacher also doubles as the adventure guide.
-That is almost always a sign that neither activity will be done well.
+If the retreat includes surfing, the surf coaches should hold ISA (International Surfing Association) or equivalent instructor qualifications.
+If it includes trekking, the guides should know the terrain and hold current first aid certification.
+Be wary of retreats where the yoga teacher also doubles as the adventure guide — that is almost always a sign that neither activity will be done well.

 Surf and Yoga Retreats